donkirkby/chess-kit/raw_rules/new_rules.md

 want to make the move they're asking for, you can choose your own move.

 ### Captures
-When one of your pieces is captured on either player's turn, discard one of your cards that matches the piece, if you have one.
-If you have no matching cards, then your **partner must draw** a card.
+When you capture one of your partner's pieces on either player's turn, discard one of your cards that matches the piece, if you have one.
+You may only capture a piece if you have the matching card.

 ### Legal Moves
 All moves must be legal chess moves, with these changes for Los Alamos Chess: